eevirgen/address-book/README.md

 **Infrastructure Layer**: Provides implementations for domain interfaces, such as the PersonDataSource for reading person data and the PersonMapper for converting raw data strings into Person objects.

-**Application Layer**: Coordinates the interactions between the domain and infrastructure layers, such as reading the address book data, creating an AddressBook object, and performing the required operations.
+**AddressBookApplication.java (Application Layer)**: Coordinates the interactions between the domain and infrastructure layers, such as reading the address book data, creating an AddressBook object, and performing the operations **required within the technical assessment**.

 #### design patterns